-- If CRP is in the 80-100 range hospitalizes the patient and give intravenous steroids at Gram a day for 5 days.
+- If CRP is in the 80-100 range hospitalizes the individual and give intravenous steroids at Gram a day for 5 days.
 If CRP is below 80 then use oral Prednisone is started for a few days at 50 mg daily and tapered down after the swelling becomes less.
-Methotrexate is used as a steroid sparing agent with antibiotics like Doxycycline 100mg twice daily. - Those patients whose clinical or radiological features are associated with inflammation of the muscles will benefit from early systemic steroid therapy.
-Methotrexate given at a dose 20 mg per week (range 15-25 mg per week) in conjunction with folate supplements to help control inflammation.
-Patients need regular ophthalmic examinations, as well as serum liver enzyme levels and blood cell counts to monitor side effects of Methotrexate.
+Methotrexate is used as a corticosteroid sparing agent with antibiotics if necessary based upon clinical observations. - Those individuals whose clinical or radiological features are associated with inflammation of the muscles will benefit from early systemic steroid therapy.
+Methotrexate given at a dose 20 mg per week (range 15-25 mg per week) in conjunction with folate supplementation helps control inflammation.
+Individuals need regular ophthalmic examinations, as well as serum liver enzyme levels and blood cell counts to monitor side effects of Methotrexate.